1 | ||

 I understand your cynicism.
 But why would this impact what diagnoses are paired or unlikely paired?

 They are diseases.
-You are somewhat arguing that there is a physical cause in all of these cases, and I agree.
-The brain is physical and not meta-physical.
-But when the body malfunctions and doesn't do what it should we call this a disease or an injury.
+You've argued that there is a physical cause in all of these cases, and I agree.
+The brain is physical and not metaphysical.
+When the body malfunctions and doesn't do what it should we call this a disease or an injury.
 I would argue the line between disease and injury is blurry.

-Maybe there are unhealthy principle agent relationships between patients and therapists.
+Maybe there are unhealthy principal-agent relationships between patients and therapists.
 I 100% think that's a thing going on.
 But a lot of these diagnoses align with actual observations.
-Even if you want to be 100% cynical a corrupt psychologist has every reason to try to appear credible and pick a diagnosis that at least a little bit fits the victim/patient.
+Even if you want to be completely cynical, a corrupt therapist has every reason to try to appear credible and pick a diagnosis that somewhat fits the victim/patient.

 -Eating disorders and intellectual disability - If someone with low IQ has an eating disorder, they're not going to bother with a mental health professional, they're just going to say that's what they want to do.
 And, they wouldn't pay any attention to a mental health professional, either.